Core Model

 Healthcare is expensive in dollars and in time.

-Some of that's real care cost.
-A lot of it's complexity, opacity, consolidation, prior-auth churn, denial systems, and drug-market incentive design that turn care and medicine into a maze.
+Some of that is care cost.
+A lot of it is complexity, opacity, consolidation, prior-auth churn, denial systems, and drug-market incentive design that turn care and medicine into a maze.

 Childcare